-I think you will agree, that some countries Stock Exchanges & Brokers charge too much for access to market data and Traders.
+I think you will agree that some country’s stock exchanges & brokers charge too much to access market data and trades.

-In fact, a student who purchased the Liberated Stock Trader Pro training wrote to me on this topic
+A student who purchased the Liberated Stock Trader Pro training wrote to me on this topic.

-“Your training program appears to be excellent, but I have no way of being able to carry out Fundamentals Stock Screening on the ASX (Australian Stock Exchange) without spending thousands more dollars on the local exchange data fees and news feeds.
-What can I do”.
+“Your training program appears to be excellent, but I have no way of being able to carry out Fundamentals Stock Screening on the ASX (Australian Stock Exchange) without spending thousands of more dollars on the local exchange data feeds and news feeds.
+What can I do?”.
 Arne Zweig.
 New Zealand.

-- International stock market software including powerful stock market screening is prohibitively expensive for regional markets; $1000’s per year
+- International stock market software, including robust stock market screening, is prohibitively expensive for regional markets; $1000’s per year.

-- There are no high quality online free stock screeners he can use for this exchange
+- There is no high quality online free stock screener he can use for this exchange.

-The situation when trading the U.S. Stock Markets
+The Benefits When Trading the U.S. Stock Markets

-- Brokers typically cost $5 USD per trade regardless of trade size because there is enormous competition.
+- Brokers typically cost $1 per trade regardless of trade size because there is enormous competition.
 Today you can actually trade for free in the USA.

-- The quality of U.S. Stock Market Analysis Software is vastly superior due to the competition
+- The quality of the U.S. Stock Market Analysis Software is vastly superior due to the competition.

-- You can get excellent stock market analysis software like Telechart 2000 with powerfully integrated stock screening for as little as $29 per month
+- You can get excellent stock market analysis software like TradingView or many others with powerfully integrated stock screening for as little as $9 per month.

 The situation when trading regional stock markets

-One solution is not to trade your local stock market, but to directly trade on the U.S. Stock Markets bypassing your thieving local banks and brokers and exchanges.
+One solution is not to trade your local stock market but to directly trade on the U.S. Stock Markets, bypassing your thieving local banks, brokers, and exchanges.

 You will get all these advantages:

-You can do want I do.
-I live in Germany but trade directly on the U.S. exchanges.
-I use Telechart 2000 from Worden Brothers as my analysis software.
-I get the advantage of using a U.S. Broker (TD Ameritrade or Tradestation are excellent low cost brokers) and I get to develop my strategies during the day and trade in the evening.
+You can do what I do.
+I live in Germany but trade directly on the US exchanges.
+I use Telechart 2000 from Worden Brothers & TradingView as my analysis software.
+I get the advantage of using a US Broker (TD Ameritrade or Tradestation are excellent low-cost brokers).
+I get to develop my strategies during the day and trade in the evening.

-The U.S. has a series of tax treaties with many countries.
-This means if you are non-resident, meaning you live outside the U.S.A. you can trade and profit in the U.S. without having to pay “withholding tax” in the U.S.
+The US has a series of tax treaties with many countries.
+This means if you are a non-resident, meaning you live outside the USA, you can trade and profit in the US without having to pay “withholding tax” in the US.

-Withholding tax is a tax on your investments applied when you actually sell a stock.
-Withholding Tax is applied to all those people who do not have valid tax credentials in the U.S. Withholding tax is at 30%.
-This means that if I by stocks for $1000 and I sell them a few days later for $1,000 I will pay $300 tax.
-It is like an emergency tax because you to not have a valid tax code.
+Withholding tax is a tax on your investments applied when you sell a stock.
+Withholding Tax is applied to all those people who do not have valid tax credentials in the US.
+Withholding tax is at 30%.
+This means that if I buy stocks for $1000 and I sell them a few days later for $1,000, I will pay $300 tax.
+It is like an emergency tax because you do not have a valid tax code.

-As you are non-resident, meaning you are a New Zealander living in New Zealand, you cannot get a tax code in the U.S. In fact, you do not need a tax code.
-The U.S. has a tax treaty with New Zealand meaning that my student can actually be exempt from all TAX in the U.S. and simply declare his profits in New Zealand and pay the tax at his local rate to the New Zealand tax authorities at the end of the year, this is called a double taxation treaty.
+As you are a non-resident, meaning you are a New Zealander living in New Zealand, you cannot get a tax code in the US In fact, you do not need a tax code.
+The US has a tax treaty with New Zealand, meaning that my student can actually be exempt from all TAX in the US and declare his profits in New Zealand and pay the tax at his local rate to the New Zealand tax authorities at the end of the year, this is called a double taxation treaty.

 How great is that?